flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 There are two types of users of the service:

 * Aerial Connection Users are flying objects equipped with 5G UE and requiring to establish a reliable connection.
 Generally these are Aerial Vehicles a.k.a. drones.
 These also may include Wireless RPS (remote pilot stations) a.k.a.
 GCS (ground control stations).
-* ADX Users are stationary enti
+* ADX Users are stationary entities that connect to aerial users via the Aviation Data Exchange Network.
+These are generally fixed ground control center workstations.

 ## Application Architecture